noew/nurp6015fall15/README.md

 ### Textbooks - SUBJECT TO CHANGE ###

-Most of the readings for the class are drawn from the following three books.
+Most of the readings for the class are drawn from the following books.
 I have tried to use only free textbooks where possible.
 Successful completion of the course requires you to read some material that goes beyond what we discuss in class.

 - Diez, D., Barr, C. Çetinkaya-Rundel, M. (2014).
 Introductory Statistics with Randomization and Simulation.
 First Edition.
 Available free of charge at: [https://www.openintro.org/stat/textbook.php?stat_book=isrs](https://www.openintro.org/stat/textbook.php?stat_book=isrs).
+- Lander, J. P. (2014).
+R for everyone: Advanced Analytics and Graphics.
+Addison-Wesley.
+- Maindonald, J., Braun, J. W. (2010).
+Data Analysis and Graphics Using R. An Example-Based Approach.
+Third Edition.
+Cambridge University Press.
 - James, G. et al. (2013).
 An Introduction to Statistical Learning with Applications in R. Springer.
 Available free of charge at: [http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf)
-- Lander, J. P. (2014).
-R for everyone: Advanced Analytics and Graphics.
-Addison-Wesley.

 There are thousands of books and other resources for learning statistical methods available on the internet.
 Some additional resources that may be useful include: